Kyle-Falconer/Forrest/README.md

 -----------
 This project was created using [JetBrains Compose for Desktop](https://www.jetbrains.com/lp/compose/).

-Tinkering can be done using IntelliJ and AdoptOpenJDK runtime version 15.
-Please note that Compose for Desktop is still in alpha, so the version and vendor of the Java SDK appears to have some impact when packaging, so use AdoptOpenJDK when possible.
+Tinkering can be done using IntelliJ and AdoptOpenJDK runtime version >=11.
+Please note that Compose for Desktop is still in alpha.
+Development and testing was done using AdoptOpenJDK.